-Under the terms of the Governing Documents and the Fund or Gift Agreements, the Board of Directors has the ability to modify any restrictions or condition on the distribution of funds that becomes, in effect, unnecessary, incapable of fulfillment, or inconsistent with the charitable needs of the community of area service.
-The Board of Directors also has the ability to distribute so much of the corpus of any trust or separate gift, devise, bequest, or fund as the board in its sole discretion shall determine.
+Under the terms of the Governing Documents and the Fund or Gift Agreements, the Board has the ability to modify any restrictions or condition on the distribution of funds that becomes, in effect, unnecessary, incapable of fulfillment, or inconsistent with the charitable needs of the community or area of service.
+The Board also has the ability to distribute so much of the corpus of any trust or separate gift, devise, bequest, or fund as the board in its sole discretion shall determine.
 As a result of the ability to distribute corpus, all contributions not classified as temporarily restricted or permanently restricted are classified as unrestricted net assets for financial statement purposes.